Peripheral Artery Disease (P.A.D.)

 - an ankle-brachial index (ABI).
 This test compares blood pressure in your ankle to blood pressure in your arm.
 It shows how well blood is flowing in your limbs.

 - a magnetic resonance angiogram (MRA).
 This test uses magnetic and radio waves to take pictures of your blood vessels.
-An MRA can find the location of a blocked blood vessel and show how severe the blockage is.
+An MRA can find the location and severity of a blocked blood vessel .

 - an arteriogram.
 This test is used to find the exact location of a blocked artery.
-Dye is injected through a needle or catheter (thin tube) into an artery, then an X-ray is taken.
-The pictures from the X-ray can show the location, type, and extent of the blockage in the artery.
+Dye is injected through a needle or catheter (tube) into an artery, then an X-ray is taken.
+The X-ray can show the location, type, and extent of the blockage in the artery.

 - blood tests.
 These tests check for P.A.D. risk factors such as diabetes and high blood cholesterol levels.